Why You Should Have Retaining Wall Engineering For Any Wall Over 3.5ft

 Why Is It a Good Idea to Engineer a Wall If It’s Over 3’5”?

 To hold back soil and prevent erosion, a retaining wall must be designed to drain water properly.
-Engineering becomes a necessity when you consider the weight of soil pressing against the wall.
+Structural engineering becomes a necessity when you consider the weight of soil pressing against the wall.
 On their own, concrete blocks would not be capable of holding back saturated soil determined to move downhill.

 Properly calculating the lateral force (from behind the wall) is the key to building a structurally sound wall.
 The lateral forces exerted on a retaining wall are calculated according to several factors: